-First-time borrowers can apply for a loan of 2.5 times their average qualified monthly payroll expenses, up to $10 million, to be used for eligible payroll costs, rent, mortgage interest, utilities, interest on certain other debt obligations, and refinancing an Economic Injury Disaster Loan (EIDL) made between January 31, 2020 and April 3, 2020 (though at least 60% of the loan proceeds must be used for eligible payroll costs).
+First-time borrowers can apply for a PPP loan of 2.5 times their average monthly payroll costs, up to $10 million (together with any affiliates, as applicable), to be used for eligible payroll costs, rent, mortgage interest, utilities, operations expenditures, property damage costs, supplier costs, worker protection expenditures, interest on certain other debt obligations, and refinancing an Economic Injury Disaster Loan (EIDL) made between January 31, 2020 and April 3, 2020 (though at least 60% of the loan proceeds must be used for eligible payroll costs).

 Calculating the PPP loan amount

 For the first PPP loans, a borrower’s maximum loan amount is based on their average monthly payroll costs, multiplied by 2.5, capped at $10 million (together with any affiliates, as applicable), subject to certain restrictions.

 The Borrower Application Form calculates the loan amount using the following equation:

 [Average monthly payroll x 2.5] + [EIDL (do not include any EIDL advance)] = [Loan request amount]